klevan/klevan.github.io/cv/index.md

 2011 University of California, San Diego: Biometry: Instructor for two lab sections for 25 students each.

-* Labs teach basic statistical methods, appropriate applications and R statistical software.
+* Labs taught basic statistical methods, appropriate applications and R statistical software.

 2010 University of California, San Diego: Ecosystems and Global Change